newretirement/fpe-api/README.md

 Estimates the monthly [annuity](https://www.investopedia.com/terms/a/annuity.asp) income stream based on a given annuity premium, as well as other information that potentially affects the future income payments.

+For a given [annuitant](https://www.investopedia.com/terms/a/annuitant.asp) and (optional) surviving spouse, multiple [scenarios](#annuityscenario) may be submitted in batch for the sake of convenience and efficiency.

 ### AnnuitizeRequest

 This is the top-level request object that is posted to this endpoint.